awselixir/image-summarization/README.md

 ### Example

-For this example, we will upload skateboard.jpeg to the input bucket.
+For this example, we will upload skateboard.jpeg to the input bucket, and we'll use the Titan Text Premier v1 model.

 #### Image